Applying to the University of Delaware

 Create your Common Application account and add the University of Delaware to your dashboard.

-Submit two letters of recommendation through the Common Application by people familiar with your academic achievements.
+Submit two letters of recommendation through the Common Application.
+One letter from a school counselor and another from a teacher familiar with your academic achievements.

 Submit an essay responding to the prompt on the Common Application.
+An additional essay is required for students applying to the Honors Program.
+Applicants are also encouraged to submit the five supplemental questions prompted on the application.
 Remember, a great story can set your application apart.

-Request that official SAT or ACT test scores be sent directly to UD from the testing agency.
+Request official transcripts and SAT or ACT test scores.
+Test scores should be sent directly to UD from the testing agency.

 High School Requirements and Recommendations